NethermindEth/Forta-Agents/Yearn-agents/Protocol-Specific-Agents/README.md

 ## Description

-This agent detect two different cases in active maker strategies for Yearn.
+This agent detect three different cases in active maker strategies for Yearn.

 - Stability Fee changes for collateral types
 - Stale Spot Price in Vat